VAN-AD: Visual Masked Autoencoder with Normalizing Flow For Time Series Anomaly Detection: Experiments

 \subsection{Ablation Study}

-As shown in Table \ref{tab:abla}, we further evaluate the contribution of each component in VAN-AD.
-Removing ADMM consistently degrades performance, indicating that directly using a pretrained MAE for anomaly detection is prone to the over-generalization issue.
-Since MAE is pretrained on large-scale image data, it may reconstruct relatively simple time series patterns excessively well, thereby reducing the discrepancy between normal and anomalous points.
-ADMM alleviates this issue by amplifying the discrepancy before and after reconstruction.

-Similarly, removing NFM also leads to performance drops across datasets.
-This suggests that reconstruction based only on MAE is insufficient when anomalies span a long duration and cannot be fully characterized within the current window.
-In such cases, the model may treat the local variation within the window as normal due to the lack of global context.
-By contrast, NFM captures the probability density of the current window under the global distribution and combines this information with the MAE reconstruction result to improve anomaly detection.
+As shown in Table \ref{tab:abla}, removing either ADMM or NFM consistently degrades the performance of VAN-AD.
+For ADMM, on PSM, VAN-AD improves A-P from 0.581 to 0.622 and V-P from 0.562 to 0.661 compared with the variant without ADMM, confirming that ADMM helps mitigate the over-generalization of the pre-trained MAE and preserves reconstruction discrepancies for anomaly detection.
+For NFM, the improvement is more evident on PUMP, where V-R and V-P increase from 0.479 and 0.142 to 0.921 and 0.538, respectively.
+This indicates that global temporal context is important for distinguishing long-span or locally normal but globally anomalous patterns.

-When both ADMM and NFM are removed, the resulting variant degenerates into directly applying MAE in a zero-shot manner.
-Combined with the results in Table \ref{tab:main-results}, this variant performs worse than the other baselines.
-This indicates that, although image data and time series data share certain structural similarities, a model pretrained on image data cannot be directly transferred to TSAD without a clear performance gap.
+Directly applying the original MAE for inference yields inferior performance compared with the complete VAN-AD framework.
+Combined with the results in Table \ref{tab:main-results}, this indicates that, although image data and time series data share certain structural similarities, a model pre-trained on image data still requires task-specific adaptation for TSAD.
 These results further demonstrate the effectiveness of the proposed modules in adapting MAE to TSAD.